dentednerd/hotaru/src/posts/my-dev-environment.md

 tags: ["Visual Studio Code", "iTerm2", "zsh"]
 ---

 Most of my life as a developer is wrapped up in [Visual Studio Code](https://code.visualstudio.com/).
 I love it - it's endlessly customisable and extendable, which is great when you have a burning need to impress your own personality upon your immediate environment.
-(Hi.
-I'm Joey.
-If I can customise it, I will.)

 Below I've linked to the VSCode extensions I use on the daily, along with the relevant settings from my `settings.json`.
 [Let me know](https://www.twitter.com/dentednerd) if any of these are useful to you!

+> Because so many Northcoders students have been asking me about my theme, I've updated this post just for you!

 ## Colours